tingtun/ansible-playbook-gitlab/readme.md

 and which are appropriate depends on your local and remote configuration.
 The playbooks installs GitLab on all hosts in group gitlab.

-Execute the following.
+Run the following:

     ansible-playbook 0.yml

-After 0.yml has completed, then log in to the box and do:
+After 0.yml has completed, then log in to the server and do:

     sudo -u gitlab -H ssh git@localhost
+    sudo -u gitlab -H ssh git@host-of-server

 Edit vars.yml in this playbook repository and change the database password.
 Now,
 run:

     ansible-playbook 1.yml

-Log into the box as gitlab, and change both production username to github and password to the password you set in vars.yml:
+Log into the server as gitlab, and change both production username to github and password to the password you set in vars.yml:

     vi /home/gitlab/gitlab/config/database.yml

+Also edit set the gitlab host and gitolite ssh_host to the hostname of the machine.

 **You only want to run the following playbook once, as it initializes the database.**